Hideyuki Kikuchi's Vampire Hunter D: Volume 1

 The year is 12,090 A.D., and what little is left of humanity has finally crawled out from the ashes of war and destruction.
 From the darkness of the fallout, mutants and a race of vampires known as the Nobility have spawned.
 They rule the weak with no remorse.
-Once bitten by a Nobility, one is cursed to become a member of the undead.
+Once bitten by a Noble, one is cursed to become a member of the undead.
 Villagers cower in fear, hoping and praying for a savior to rid them of their undying nightmare.
 All they have to battle this danger is a different kind of danger – a Vampire Hunter.

 Enter D – a lone, mysterious Vampire Hunter sought out by the desperate Doris Lang.
-Bitten by the vampire lord Count Lee, Doris is destined to her eternal fate… Can D deliver her from her curse and bring her to salvation, or will she forever be part of the unholy dead?
+Bitten by the vampire lord Count Magnus Lee, Doris is destined to her eternal fate… Can D deliver her from her curse and bring her to salvation, or will she forever be part of the unholy dead?